tqm-dev/django-app-with-hylang/README.md

 Next, perform migration:

-`python3 manage.py migrate --settings=src.settings.local`
+`hy manage.hy migrate --settings=src.settings.local`

 At this point, one may want to create a superuser account and create some products.
 One can also use sample data provided in `products/fixtures.json` by running:

-`python3 manage.py loaddata products/fixture.json --settings=src.settings.local`
+`hy manage.hy loaddata products/fixture.json --settings=src.settings.local`

 The backend is now ready.
 Run a local server with

-`python3 manage.py runserver --settings=src.settings.local`
+`hy manage.hy runserver --settings=src.settings.local`

 The backend should be available at `localhost:8000`.